Stochastic Perturbations in the Fractional Nonlinear Schr\"odinger Equation: Well-posedness and Blow-up: Blow-up criterion

-The authors would like to thank Qi Zhang (Yau Mathematical Sciences Center, Tsinghua University), Yongsheng Li (South China University of Technology), and Jianglun Wu (Beijing Normal University-Hong Kong Baptist University United International College) for their helpful discussions.
-The research of X. Wang is supported by the Natural Science Foundation of Henan Province of China (Grant No. 232300420110).
-The research of Z. Wang was supported by the NSFC grant.
-11531006 and 11771449.
+{\bf Acknowledgments} The research of A. Zhang was partially supported by the Natural Science Foundation of Changsha City of China (Grant No. kq2402194).
+The research of Y. Zhang was partially supported by the Natural Science Foundation of Henan Province of China (Grant No. 232300420110).

+{\bf Author Contributions} Ao Zhang and Yanjie Zhang wrote the main manuscript text.
+All authors reviewed the manuscript.